-In procedure types whose calling convention permits variablelength arguments (like C), count2_expression (for the last argument) can be the special keyword ?, which indicates that the procedure caller will determine the size of the array.
+In procedure types whose calling convention permits variable-length arguments (like C), count2_expression (for the last argument) can be the special keyword?, which indicates that the procedure caller will determine the size of the array.
 The type UNKNOWN also indicates a variable-length parameter.

-See Chapter 5 for a discussion of the syntax of complex types.
 The name of each argument is optional, but complex_type is required because procedure types are used mainly for type checking purposes.
 The names of the arguments don't have to agree, but the types must.